Blackstone-backed Nexus files for USD 500 mn IPO in India's 1st retail REIT public offer | Business

 - India

-Global investment firm Blackstone-sponsored Nexus Select Trust has filed the draft paper with market regulator Sebi to launch India's first public issue of retail REIT to raise around USD 500 million, sources said.
+Global investment firm Blackstone-sponsored Nexus Select Trust has filed the draft paper with market regulator Sebi to launch India's first public issue of retail REIT to raise around USD 500 million (about Rs 4,000 crore), sources said.

 Nexus Select Trust has a portfolio of 17 operational shopping malls across 14 major cities, covering about 10 million square feet of area valued at around USD 3 billion.